 - Principles and practices for working with students needing extra help with literacy, and

-- Authentic assessment practices.
+- Authentic and contemporary assessment practices.